KudoAI/chatgpt.js/starters/chrome/docs/README.md

 ## Made with chatgpt.js

-These are some extensions featured by Google that use chatgpt.js:
+These are some of the extensions featured by Google that use chatgpt.js:

 <div align="center">